ArpanDhot/Road-lane-detection/README.md

     return canny
 ```

 **Region of Interest**: Masks the region of interest in the video frames to focus on the road.
+This improves performance by reducing unnecessary details and concentrating on the area where lane lines are expected to be found.

 ```python
 def region_of_interest(image):